 The development of the Mr. Brown brand and the associated smiling, bearded man of the same name who adorns the products is an interesting story.

 King Car wanted a product that would capture the imagination of the forward-looking and optimistic people of the time.
 The coffee itself was seen as modern and chic, and they wanted a character who reinforced this image of their product.

 For this reason, they chose to create a jovial and friendly-looking man with a beard and the now-famous thumbs-up gesture.

-According to the official website of Mr. Brown Coffee, Mr. Brown the character is supposed to represent a Brazilian due to the characteristics of hospitality, generosity, heartiness and enthusiasm supposedly associated with that country.
+Mr. Brown the character is supposed to represent a Brazilian due to the characteristics of hospitality, generosity, heartiness and enthusiasm supposedly associated with that country (2).

 His nationality was also an obvious choice for another reason; Brazil is the country that produces the largest annual coffee crop in the world.